 4.8 Electronic Sources

 References to locations in e-books should NOT be used, as these vary depending upon the reading device.
-References should be to actual page numbers as in print editions, which can also be usually generated by selecting the appropriate citation method within the electronic copy.
+References should be to actual page numbers as in print editions, which can also usually be generated by selecting the appropriate citation method within the electronic copy.

 5. References to the Bible and Other Ancient Literature